-On 6 February 2014, AEMO made a request to the Australian Energy Market Commission (AEMC) to make a rule regarding the removal of force majeure provisions in the declared wholesale gas market (DWGM) in Victoria.
-Under the proposal, both participant force majeure (PFM) and system force majeure (SFM) provisions in Part 19 of the National Gas Rules (NGR) would be removed.
+On 6 February 2014, the Australian Energy Market Operator (AEMO) made a request to the Australian Energy Market Commission (Commission or AEMC) to make a rule regarding the removal of force majeure provisions in the declared wholesale gas market (DWGM) in Victoria.1 Under the proposal, both participant force majeure (PFM) and system force majeure (SFM) provisions in Part 19 of the National Gas Rules (NGR) would be removed.
 The purpose of this is to remove redundant and ineffective rules.
 As a result the NGR would reflect the current market design and thereby provide clarity for market participants.

 Additionally, the request sought to define the cumulative price threshold (CPT) in the NGR to highlight its role in starting and ending an administered pricing period (APP).
-It has sought to place a requirement on AEMO to specify the approach by which it will consult with market participants on the approach to determining the APC and CPT.
+It has sought to place a requirement on AEMO to specify the process by which it will consult with market participants on the approach to determining the APC and CPT.